Ckrest/Read-Aloud-Button-to-Persistent-Control-Bar-on-ChatGPT/README.md

 # Read Aloud Button to Persistent Control Bar on ChatGPT

-This Chrome extension duplicates ChatGPT's `Read aloud` button and places it in the persistent composer bar.
+This extension duplicates ChatGPT's `Read aloud` button and places it in the persistent text bar.
 The cloned button always stays visible so you can start playback even while scrolling through the conversation.

 ## Installation